Want to feel like Pepper to Tony Stark and Miss Moneypenny to James Bond? These on-screen assistants helped heroes solve great cases and save the day.

 That's step 1 really, to identify your niche and therefore your services.

-Other steps include creating your business plan (including where to get clients, investing in tools of the trade, pricing your services, and preparing the legal legwork.
+Other steps include Creating a Winning Business Plan: (including where to get clients, investing in tools of the trade, pricing your services, and preparing the legal legwork.

 Towards the end, I will also include the best ways I've gotten better clients for better offers so definitely don't skip over.
 Let's begin your journey now.